Skip to content

 • Look for jobs which offer good group insurance coverage.

-• Get involved with lobbying efforts to improve funding and services for people with high health care costs.
+• Get involved with lobbying efforts to improve funding and services for people with high healthcare costs.

 • Get involved with agencies or organizations which represent people with bleeding disorders.